bitovi/academy/src/technology-consulting/5-communication.md

 Outline your approach and think critically about how to tailor your message for each audience in the scenario you chose.

+Here are some ideas to consider while completing this exercise:

+- Identify anyone who needs to take action or provide input to resolve the issue.
+- Consider people who may not be directly involved but still need to be informed (e.g., stakeholders, leadership, etc.).
+- Remember that audiences may have different priorities, so you may need different messages for each group.
+- Avoid assuming a single communication will solve the problem — complex scenarios often require ongoing dialogue with multiple audiences.
+- Double-check your plan for gaps: Does every group involved in the scenario have a clear purpose, message, and call to action?
+- If you’re unsure about an audience’s needs, consider what questions they might ask and whether your communication plan addresses them.

 #### Backend

 <details>